 Do you dread brushing your dog?
 We know the feeling!
 It seems like a tedious task, but it can be done at home with little time and patience.
-The secret to success is starting early-when they’re still a puppy, use the right tools and techniques, while making it a positive experience.
+The secret to success is to start early when your dog is still a puppy - use the right tools and techniques, and make it a positive experience.

-Our recommendation is to regularly brush your dog at home (at least 2-3 times a week) while taking them to the salon for grooming.
+We recommend brushing your dog regularly at home (at least 2-3 times a week) while you take him to the groomer.

-Brushing your dog regularly is necessary to prevent tangles, matted hair, as well as removing any unwanted debris in their fur.
-Matting can be very painful and uncomfortable to live with so brushing is an important part of their lifestyle.
+Regular brushing of your dog is necessary to prevent matting and matted hair, and to remove unwanted impurities from the coat.
+Matted hair can be very painful and uncomfortable, so brushing is an important part of your dog's lifestyle.

-Not only does regular brushing and combing prevent mats from forming, but it also helps their coat stay healthy by distributing the natural oils throughout your dog's hair and skin.
-This keeps your dog's coat looking healthy and also helps to make their groom last even longer!
+Regular brushing and combing not only prevent tangles from forming, but it also help to keep the coat healthy by distributing the natural oils throughout your dog's hair and skin.
+This keeps your dog's coat healthy, and the grooming lasts even longer!

-It helps reduce the amount of dead hair, dander in your home, and on clothing or furniture which is a nice bonus!
-Regular brushing ensures a happy pet with fewer allergens to deal with at home.
+It helps reduce the amount of dead hair and dander in your home and on clothing or furniture, which is a pleasant bonus!
+Regular brushing makes for a happy pet with fewer allergens to contend with at home.

 How To Make Brushing A Positive Experience Every Time

-1. You want to get into the habit of brushing your dog when he is still a puppy.
-Start by ▢ touch training and gaining their trust, then work up from touching different parts of his body until you can use just a brush on its own.
+1. Get in the habit of brushing your dog when he's still a puppy.
+Start with touch training and gain his trust.
+Then work your way up from touching different parts of his body until you can only use one brush.

-2. Train your dog to love being brushed by offering attention, praise, and treats when he sits still for a grooming session.
+2. Teach your dog to enjoy being brushed by rewarding him with attention, praise, and treats when he sits still during grooming.
 Help him associate brushing with a positive and relaxing experience.

-3. If the hair is tangled, make sure not to aggressively pull at the mats with the brush.
-Instead, start from the outer layer of the matting and gently brush the surface as you work down closer to the skin.
-After you’ve brushed through the tangled mass, comb through the area to make sure your comb can pass through without catching any tangles.
-You should be able to comb down to the skin without hurting them.
+3. If the hair is matted, do not aggressively pull on the mats with the brush.
+Instead, start with the outer layer of matting and gently brush the surface as you work your way closer to the skin.
+After brushing through the matted mass, comb through the area to make sure your comb can go through catching no matting.
+You should be able to comb all the way to the skin without breaking it.

-4. In this video, you’ll notice the dog is on the grooming table without a grooming loop around its neck.
-If you are also using a table to brush them, make sure you use a collar with a leash attached so that you can prevent them from falling off.
+4. In this video, you can see that the dog is lying on the grooming table without a noose around its neck.
+If you are also brushing the dog on the table, you should use a collar with a leash so he can not fall off.

-5. When brushing at home, ask your groomer what kind of brush to use and how to use line brushing and other proper techniques.
-There are many different types of grooming tools out on the market so it's best to consult a professional about which type of brush to use on your specific dog breed and coat type.
+5. If you are brushing your pet at home, ask your groomer what type of brush to use and how to use line brushing and other proper techniques.
+There are many types of brushes on the market, so it's best to consult a professional for advice on what type of brush to use for your particular breed of dog and coat type.

-6. There are many ways to remove tangles and matted hair from a dog.
-De-matting with a brush can be painful for your dog and also takes time, so it’s best to brush regularly and avoid mats from forming in the first place.
-If the matting is severe and covers a large part of their body, we advise not to brush them and to have a professional groomer shave it out.
-It is far more humane, and will not leave them with a painful experience.
+6, There are many ways to remove matting and matted hair from a dog.
+Un-matting with a brush can be painful for your dog and also takes time.
+Therefore, it is best to brush regularly and prevent the formation of tangles.
+If the matting is severe and covers a large part of the body, we advise you not to brush your dog and have them shaved by a professional groomer.
+This is far more humane and saves the animal a painful experience.

-7. It is more important to make brushing an enjoyable experience for both you and your dog, so instead of focusing on the right techniques, try to figure out why your dog might not enjoy brushing.
-Prevent any painful experiences as much as possible.
-Keep the brushing sessions short, and link them to activities your dog enjoys like mealtimes, playtime, or long walks.
+7, It is more important to make brushing a pleasant experience for you and your dog.
+So instead of focusing on proper techniques, try to figure out why your dog does not like brushing.
+Avoid painful experiences as much as possible.
+Keep brushing sessions short and combine them with activities your dog likes, such as meals, playing, or long walks.

 Regular brushing is important for maintaining a healthy, shiny coat.
-If you’re having trouble getting your pup to sit still and let you brush them, don't fret!
-There are plenty of ways to help train your pooch to like the grooming process.
+If you are having trouble, getting your dog to sit still and let you brush him, do not worry!
+There are many ways you can teach your dog to enjoy grooming.

-We hope these tips will give pet owners some ideas when it comes time for them to start thinking about their dog's next haircut or trim!
-Which method did you use to get your pet used to being brushed?
+We hope these tips give pet owners some ideas when it's time to think about their dog's next haircut or trim!
+What method have you used to get your pet used to brush?